7 days during winter in Disko Bay with Inuit settlement visit

 Day 3: From Ilulissat to Oqaatsut

-In the afternoon we leave Ilulissat and head deeper into the Arctic.
+In the morning we leave Ilulissat and head deeper into the Arctic.
 By snowmobile we drive north over the thick sea ice to experience the remote settlement of Oqaatsut, where roughly 35 locals live the traditional Greenlandic way.
-We will stay at a local house, now converted to a bed & breakfast, providing private rooms as well as a big living room where you can enjoy that book you always wanted to read and where we all eat together.
-The surroundings of our house offer amazing views of the frozen sea and mountains in the back.
+We will stay at a local accommodation in Oqaatsut.
+The surroundings offer amazing views of the frozen sea and mountains in the back.
 The meals are cooked by local families living in Oqaatsut and our guide will be assisting with translations so you can talk to your hosts and learn about their way of life in the Arctic.

 After tonight's Greenlandic dinner we head out from our cozy shelter onto the frozen sea, becoming one with the Arctic night hopefully observing the natural phenomena of the Northern Lights (February - March).
 Night in Oqaatsut.

 We spend the day in and around Oqaatsut.
 A local musher will take you dog sledding through the untouched surroundings of Oqaatsut.
 To witness the team play of man and dog working together in nature is a fascinating experience to be part of.
 To observe Greenland’s majestic landscapes this way feels weightless.
 Maybe it is the slower pace that gives plenty of time to take in all the impressions or maybe it is the combination of sled dogs panting plus the rhythmic beat of their large paws, a sound that is suddenly magnified against a backdrop of pure silence.